Hotwells: Transport

 Towards the end of the 19th century, the western end of the district was the location of a terminus of a Bristol Tramways route, Hotwells railway station was the city terminus of the Bristol Port Railway and Pier line to Avonmouth, the lower terminus of the Clifton Rocks Railway, the Rownham Ferry which crossed the River Avon to Bower Ashton, the locks giving access to the Floating Harbour, and the landing stages used by passenger steamers.
 In the 1920s, the A4 Portway Road was driven through the Avon Gorge to provide better access from the city to Avonmouth Docks, in the process removing all signs of the Bristol Port Railway and Pier's station.
 Since the 1960s, the western end of Hotwells has been dominated by a flyover complex, which enables traffic from the city centre and the A4 Portway to cross the river and harbour entrance locks to access the south west of the city.

 Public transport links include buses serving Weston-super-Mare, Clevedon and Portishead which pass through the area.
 There is a ferry service to the city centre and Temple Meads railway station.

 Politics

-Hotwells is part of the Bristol City Council wards of Clifton, Hotwells and Harbourside.
+For elections to Bristol City Council, Hotwells is divided between electoral wards.
+Areas to the north of Hotwells Road are in Clifton ward; areas south of Hotwells road, and some buildings fronting directly onto the north side of the road, are in Hotwells and Harbourside.

-Clifton is currently represented by two councillors from the Green Party, and Hotwells and Harbourside by a single Liberal Democrat councillor.
-The Parliamentary constituency is Bristol West; the MP since 2015 is Thangam Debbonaire of the Labour Party.
-Prior to Brexit in 2020, Hotwells was represented in the European Parliament by the six MEPs of the South West England constituency.
+For elections to the Parliament of the United Kingdom, both electoral wards are in the Bristol Central constituency.